victorrgez/terraform/README.md

 - [X] Import CSV data into GCS with Terraform
 - [X] Create load jobs to BigQuery and make sure they don't repeat each time
 - [X] Copy image from Dockerhub to Container Registry inside start-up script
+- [X] Check how to fix startup script to run Docker image
+- [X] Create VM with container-optimised OS
 - [X] ....

 Limitations of the A Cloud Guru Playground and Terraform: